johnno1962/XprobePlugin/README.md

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-This License only applies until the 18th June 2014 when the library will expire.
+This License only applies until the 18th June 2014 when the plugin will expire.
 By then, I'll have decided exactly how it should be licensed depending on interest.
+It is likely this will involve loading an app "Objective-C++" from the Mac App Store for which there may be small charge to continue using the plugin after that.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.